 Just because you’ve avoided the previous 11 mistakes doesn’t mean the work is done.
 Your website is a living, breathing thing that requires regular updates.

 Prospects and customers expect websites to constantly look fresh, and actually BE fresh.
 This means that the job of updating and writing website content is never really over.

 As SEO expectations change so, too, should the content on your website.
 SEO-friendliness also means creating new content on a regular basis, whether it be new pages, blog posts or any other mix of content that can be indexed by search engines.

 All of that internal linking you’ve done?
 Some of those links are bound to break.
 Find them and fix them!

 Regular audits of your website will help ensure your primary, consumer-facing marketing tool is in the best shape it can possibly be.

-These common website content writing mistakes are easy to make – but they are also easy to fix.
+These common website content writing mistakes are easy to make or overlook, especially if you’re just starting out as a content creator – but they are also easy to fix.

 Daunted?
 A marketing agency can help you write website content that best suits your needs to educate your audience and compel them to work with you.

 The team here at MESH has successfully designed, developed, and created content for hundreds of corporate website design and development projects.
 If you’re interested in discussing how we can help you with this integral part of your content marketing strategy, drop us a line or call 844.432.8987.